pangdiin/covid/README.md

 - Download or clone the repository of the exam https://github.com/pangdiin/covid
 - Duplicate the .env.example  and change the file name to .env
 - Use terminal and run the command php artisan key:generate
--  Make sure you have your mysql up and running, create a new database and name it covid_observations.
+-  Make sure you have your mysql up and running, create a new database and name it covidapp.
-- Use the terminal and go to the path directory of the exam and run the command composer install note: should have php and composer installed on your machine
+- Use the terminal and go to the path directory of the app and run the command composer install note: should have php and composer installed on your machine
 - Use terminal and run the command php artisan migrate
-- Use the terminal and run ##php artisan covid:data this will migrate the data from the json file to our database
+- Use the terminal and run #php artisan covid:data this will migrate the data from the json file to our database
 - Make a new terminal tab and run the command php artisan serve
 - Open your chrome browser and go to http://127.0.0.1:8000/top/confirmed?observation_date=2020-02-07&max_results=10 and check the result.